 These pests will eat rubbish, pet food, food scraps, composts, fallen fruit and nuts, bird seed and dog faeces.
 Rats will travel up to several house blocks to find water and food.

 Grey, brown or black in colour and larger than mice, reaching up to 25 cm in

 body length and 400g in weight.

 White, grey, brown or black and much smaller than rats.
-They reach up to 10 centimeters in body length and are generally no more than 30 grams in weight.
+They reach up to 10 centimetres in body length and are generally no more than 30 grams in weight.

 Rats and mice will shelter and nest in places such as homes, sheds, garages and gardens, particularly:

 - in rubbish heaps, wood piles, thick vegetation, animal enclosures, paper or cloth

 - in holes under buildings.